Grissess/dtes/README.md

 The tense field has no intrinsic meaning, but can assist with conjugations.
 It's theoretically possible to have one tense per pronoun, which may be useul for supporting other languages.

+> [!NOTE]
+> It's a noted archaic inconsistency that they/them pronouns, often used for
+> nonbinary people even in singular form, still conjugate plural, as encoded
+> above.

 The example pronouns are compatible with many use cases, and can be used as-is.